laravel/docs/pagination.md

     {{ $paginator->links('view.name') }}

-You may also pass any data that you need in your pagination view with the second argument:
+    // Passing data to the view...
     {{ $paginator->links('view.name', ['foo' => 'bar']) }}

 However, the easiest way to customize the pagination views is by exporting them to your `resources/views/vendor` directory using the `vendor:publish` command: